Central Vacuum Systems

 The parameters for the construction of explosion proof industrial vacuum cleaners include a consideration of static dissipation, electrical insulation, and the maintenance of chemical neutrality.
 To achieve these requirements, manufacturers carefully choose the materials for the housing, inlets, casters, and nozzles.

 Central vacuum systems are designed, engineered, and constructed as part of a structure or building.
 They are powered by the electricity of the building and function much like a heat or air conditioning system.
-They are connected to the central unit through a system of tubes that can be attached to the ceiling or built into the walls.
+Central vacuum systems are connected to the central unit through a system of tubes that can be attached to the ceiling or built into the walls.

 The collected waste is sent through the tubing system to a large enclosure equipped with filters, bags, and storage equipment.
 The purpose of central systems is to provide an efficient method for the clean up and removal of debris.
 Central vacuum systems are unique and designed to fit the requirements of the building or structure where they are installed.